-Throw in a ventilated back, carry handles, and zip-away shoulder straps and hipbelt, and you have one hell of a bag.
+This daypack is worth your investment.Throw in a ventilated back, big compartment with fairly large side pockets, carry handles, and zip-away shoulder straps and hipbelt – you have one hell of a bag.
 Most aficionados or hiking enthusiasts should give you the head nod of approval for this one.

-Best For NoMads And Travelers
+4. Deuter ACT Lite 65+10 — Best Bag For NoMads And Travelers

 The Deuter ACT Lite 65+10 Backpack is definitely worthy of being that one bag that all nomads and travelers should have.
 If you check any one of the many lists that have travel backpack reviews, you will be sure to find this on it.
 The ACT Lite models are good-looking, light, yet reliable companions on any tour.

 Not to mention, its twin lid buckles, spacious stretch side pockets and front compartment provide more options to store all your stuff and for adding some extra weight.
 This pack also comes with an optional flap that you can zip to section of the bottom area from the rest of the backpack for better organization of your stuff.